-in the same area (Bordeaux).
-The name means "irrigated by sources".
-It was once owned by Pierre Magneau (+1879), the Minister of Finance under Emperor Napoleon III.
+in the area of the same name (Bordeaux).
+The name means "irrigated by springs".
+It was once owned by Pierre Magneau (+1879), the finance minister under Emperor Napoleon III.
 (1808-1873).
 At that time the red wine was served at the imperial court.
-After several ownership changes, the estate was acquired in 1952 by Francois Rodhain, who sold it in 2002 to Roger Caille and his son Jean-Philippe.
-In 2013 it was then from the family empire Domaine Clarence Dillon
+After several changes of ownership, the estate was acquired in 1952 by Francois Rodhain, who sold it to Roger Caille and his son Jean-Philippe in 2002.
+In 2013 it became a family empire Domaine Clarence Dillon

 acquired.
-The company was first classified in 2012 as "Grand Cru Classé".
-The vineyards cover ten hectares of vineyards with Merlot (60%), Cabernet Sauvignon (20%) and Cabernet Franc (20%).
-The long-lived red wine is aged 12 to 16 months in 100% new oak barrels.
+The company was first classified as a "Grand Cru Classé" in 2012.
+The vineyards cover ten hectares of vines with Merlot (60%), Cabernet Sauvignon (20%) and Cabernet Franc (20%).
+The long-lived red wine is aged for 12 to 16 months in 100% new barriques.
 The second wine is called "Les Coteaux du Château L'Arrosée".